Articles

 Overall momentum of the chart: Bullish

-The price could make a short-term pullback toward the pivot before rising again toward the 1st resistance.
-Also, the price is moving within a bullish channel
+Price could see a short-term pullback toward the pivot before rising again toward the 1st resistance.

 Supporting reasons: Identified as a pullback support, where renewed buying pressure could emerge to push the price higher.

-Supporting reasons: Identified as a resistance that is supported by the 100% Fibonacci projection, indicating a potential level that could cap further upward movement.
+Supporting reasons: Identified as a pullback resistance that aligns with the 78.6% Fibonacci retracement, indicating a potential level that could cap further upward movement.

 EUR/GBP: